Skip to main content

 PGY2 rotations

 Your second year will expand upon the skills learned in the first year and introduces continuity obstetrical care, home visits, nursing home and office-based skills.
-You’ll spend two to four half-days per week in your outpatient continuity site.
+You’ll spend two to four half-days per week in our outpatient clinic.

 • Psychiatry consult liaison